Robust solutions of uncertain mixed-integer linear programs using decomposition techniques: Case study: Optimal Truss Design

 This section considers an adapted example about optimal truss design previously used in different works \citep{RockafellarR:10,MinguezJTL:13,MinguezJTC:13}, a simple supported truss with 7 elements (bars) as shown in the upper part of Figure~\ref{Truss}.
 Yield stress of all members $\tilde a_i;i=1,\ldots,7$ are random variables with the following mean and variances: $\mbox{E}[\tilde{\bfg a}] = (-100,$ $-100,-200,$ $-200,-200,-200,-200)^T;N/mm^2$ and $\mbox{E}[(\tilde{\bfg a}-\mbox{E}[\tilde{\bfg a}])^2] = (15^2,$ $15^2,40^2,$ $40^2,40^2,40^2,$ $40^2)^T;N^2/mm^4$.
 Note that we use negative values for yield stress because it is more convenient from the formulation perspective.
 There is a vertical load applied on the structure which is also normally distributed with mean $p=100kN$ and standard deviation $\sigma_p=40kN$.

 The aim of the design problem is to determine the cross-sectional areas of the bars $x_i; i=1,\ldots,7$, so that the probability of failure of each bar due to the uncertainty on yield stress and load is at most $0.001$.
 Instead of working with failure probabilities, and since random parameters are normally distributed, we use relationship (\ref{eq.pfdf}) to define the protection level of each bar $\beta_i=3.09; i=1,\ldots,7$.
-In case alternative distributions were used, the bound (\ref{eq.probound}) given by \cite{Ben-TalN:99} could be used instead.
 The advantage of this example is that the problem can be easily augmented in size by simply replicating the same block structure as shown in the lower part of Figure~\ref{Truss}.
 Assuming that there are $n_b$ blocks, the robust formulation of the design problem can be written as follows: